Chinese sweet tea

-Chinese sweet tea, also known as Tian-cha, is a traditional Chinese herbal tea, made from the leaves of Chinese blackberry (Rubus suavissimus).
+Chinese sweet tea, also known as Tian-cha (甜茶 (tiánchá, tin4 caa4)), is a traditional Chinese herbal tea, made from the leaves of Chinese blackberry (Rubus suavissimus).
 These leaves contain a natural sweetener, called rubusoside, which is 200 times as sweet as cane sugar.
 The tea has long been used to alleviate kidney symptoms, and a recent Japanese study also indicates that it has anti-inflammatory effects and helps against allergies.